 You can use Compliance Score as a tool to track all of your risk assessments.
-It provides workflow capabilities to help you efficiently perform and complete your risk assessments through a common tool.
+It provides workflow capabilities to help you efficiently complete your risk assessments through a common tool.

 If you currently use Compliance Manager, you’ll notice that Compliance Score is now a standalone feature with a simpler, more user-friendly design to help you manage compliance more easily.

 The main Compliance Score page is your custom dashboard.
 It shows your current score, helps you see what needs attention, and guides you to actions to improve your score.
-This is what your Compliance Score dashboard will look like:
+Your Compliance Score dashboard will look like this: